theo-keyzer/Core-gen/python/python.md

 Added to the actor commands optional values.
 This avoids having option fields.
 This is done like `C.r` that does not do the `strs` function conversion of the value.
-This is better than `C .` or `C r` or `Cr`.
-A good place to do this is with `Actor.Table disp` instead of `Actor disp Table` or `Actor disp .`
-The `Table` is an optional value and is not needed.
-Just there to show what it is dealing with.
-The optional values can also lead to errors by missing the `(.)` like `Actor disp name = fred` instead of `Actor disp . name = fred`
-For now it is mainly used for regular expression values to not be messed up with the `strs` function.
+For now it is mainly used for regular expression values to unlikely be messed up with the `strs` function.
+This can be a list of options like `Add.break.r` to be used with the `in` expression.

 Added `That re_sub ${._var.replace} ${._var.input} output_act ${._var.expr}`
 This replaces the input values matched by the expr to the replace values.